 If that’s too stressful, there are intervalometer apps that will automatically take a pic every few seconds.
 It’s meant for time-lapse photos, but it works great for self-portraits, too.

 Unless you’re some kind of photography genius, there’s probably something in your photo that needs adjusting.
 You can change the contrast, brightness, and saturation to improve the image quality, for starters.

 5 things to avoid when snapping pictures of yourself

-But even after following our 10 tips for braking better pictures of yourself, you might not like your pics.
-If that’s the case, stop doing these 5 things to take better pictures.
+Even after following our 10 tips for taking better pictures of yourself, you might not like your pics.
+If that’s the case, stop doing these 5 things and you'll likely start to take better pictures.

 1 - Don’t selfie in the wrong place

-We really hope this is common sense, but we have to say it: don’t take a selfie at a tragic location.
+We really hope this is common sense, but we have to say it: Don’t take a selfie at a tragic location.
 From Holocaust Memorials to locations of a death, there are places where it’s Just Not Cool to take a selfie.
-Every once in a while we hear about someone doing this, so don’t be that guy/gal, ‘kay?
+Don’t be that person, 'kay?

 2 - Don't risk your safety (it's not worth it)